Cool down with nut-free ice creams & sorbets! Allergy-friendly frozen treats that are creamy, refreshing, and safe for everyone to enjoy.

 ✅ In This Article, You’ll Find:

-- Safe, allergy-friendly ingredient swaps to replace nuts 🥛
+- Safe, allergy-friendly ingredient swaps (plus a quick-glance comparison table)

-- Nut-free frozen dessert ideas (from creamy ice creams to zingy sorbets) 🍋
+- Nut-free frozen dessert ideas: creamy ice creams, zingy sorbets & fudgy pops

-- Pro tips to keep your kitchen allergen-safe ✨
+- Pro tips for keeping your kitchen truly allergen-safe

 🥛 Allergy-Friendly Ingredients – Building Flavour Without Going Nuts